 If Your Purchase Was Months Ago

-Many brides start to have second thoughts about the wedding dress if they haven’t seen or tried on the dress in a while.
+Many brides start to have second thoughts about the wedding dress if they haven’t seen or tried it on in a while.
 This is because a dress takes months to make, then time to get it fitted to you just right.
 For most brides, the fear of the dress not being “The One” melts away at the first dress fitting.
 Hopefully, this will be the case for you.

 However, if you are feeling like the dress isn’t right for the wedding, find out what you don’t like about it.